 Entrepreneurs: Martin Dimitrov

-SnapClips is a company and a product by a 19-year old founder from Chicago, IL, that makes it both safer and easier for lifters to secure their weights to a bar.
+SnapClips company was founded by a 19-year old from Chicago, IL.
+His product makes it easier and safer for lifters to secure their weights to a bar.

-SnapClips patented slap technology makes securing and swapping weights quick and easy.
-The silicone grip and velcro lock secure SnapClips tightly against the weights, without damaging the bar or plates.
+SnapClips makes swapping and securing weights quick and easy using its patented slap technology.
+The velcro lock and silicone grip secure SnapClips tightly without damaging the bar or plates, against the weights.
 Unlike other collars that lose tension, SnapClips never lose their tension and allow you to adjust how tightly they lock onto any barbell.

 Their durable collars are made from military-grade Kevlar and reinforced by high strength rubber/fabric blend.
-We’ve designed them to withstand thousands and thousands of uses, drops, and hours of abuse.
-SnapClips can stand up the toughest powerlifting gym, strongman gym, CrossFit gym, garage gym, home gym, commercial gym and group-exercise environment.
+The product is designed to withstand thousands and thousands of hours of abuse, uses, drops.
+SnapClips can stand up the strongman gym, CrossFit gym, toughest powerlifting gym, home gym, garage gym, commercial gym and group-exercise environment.

 |$300,000 for 15%||$300,000 for 20%||Barbara Corcoran|